Security-Onion-Solutions/securityonion/salt/soc/files/soc/motd.md

 To see all the latest features and fixes in this version of Security Onion, click the upper-right menu and then click the [What's New](/docs/release-notes.html) link.

+## Enterprise Appliances

+Want the best hardware for your enterprise deployment?
+Check out our [enterprise appliances](https://securityonionsolutions.com/hardware/)!

 ## Customize This Space

 Make this area your own by customizing the content in the [Config](/#/config?s=soc.files.soc.motd__md) interface.